 Each school chooses from five testing windows to administer the PCOA.
 Once your school/college has finalized a date to administer the assessment, they will notify you to register for the PCOA.
 Do not register for the PCOA until your school/college instructs you to do so.

-The 2017 PCOA will be administered during the dates listed below, please note the student registration deadlines for each of the testing windows.
+The PCOA will be administered in 2017 and 2018 during the dates listed below.
+Please note the student registration deadlines for each of the testing windows.